Kitchen Sinks

 With granite worktops you have the many options open to you for either an inset/sit on sinks, under-mounted sinks, Belfast/butler sinks or roll tops/complete work surface sinks.
 Inset sinks are placed into a hole from above the worktop so that they lip just over the edge of the worktop.
 So in relation to granite the hole does not have to be polished so this makes the cut out cheaper to do.

-The actual size & number of bowls will depend on the cabinets you have under the worktop:
+The size & number of bowls you have will be determined by the size of the cabinets under the worktop

 • If the sink is going above a 500mm cabinet then you are limited to a largish single bowl and the drainer part can go over whatever is next to it like the dishwasher or washing machine.